ADLINK-IST/opensplice/docs/html/TunerGuide/_sources/using01.txt

    %  . <OSPL_HOME>/release.com

-Once the environment has been initialized correctly, the OpenSplice DDS Tuner can be started by typing the following command in the shell:
+Once the environment has been initialized correctly, the Vortex OpenSplice Tuner can be started by typing the following command in the shell:

 ::